torquefi/torque_docs/docs/overview/00_intro.md

 # Introduction

 :::tip
 The new Torque is being rolled out soon.
 Get a first look at the details below.
-Much detail is to be added.
-Please bare with us.
 Sincerely, Torque Core
 :::

 Torque is a next-generation decentralized exchange (DEX) that combines the best features of traditional forex and commodity trading with the power of blockchain technology.
-Our protocol offers a comprehensive suite of trading tools, risk management features, and innovative financial products.
+Torque offers a comprehensive suite of trading tools, automated risk management features, and innovative products such as TorqueFX (margin trading extension) and the TorqueDEX (fxAMM).

 <div class="faq-container">